nid666/pandoc-guide/docs/downloading.md

 The version of the Pandoc software you need to install will vary depending on the operating system of the computer you are currently using.
 Find your operating system listed below for the appropriate download instructions.

-**warning: if you download a version of Pandoc that is not for your operating system, it will not install**
+**Warning: if you download a version of Pandoc that is not for your operating system, it will not install**

 ## Windows: